Road gullies and drains

 Where there is a flooding emergency or danger to life, call 999.

 Before you report an issue with a gully or drain you should be aware that gullies vary in the speed they can drain water away.
 Some will overflow during heavy rain even if there is no blockage.
 The water will clear when the rain stops.
+We will not visit overflowing gullies during heavy rainfall unless the water is causing a risk to life or property.

 Each gully has a trap to collect and stop leaves, litter and dirt from entering the drain and causing a blockage.
 Whenever the trap is full the gully’s drainage will slow down and may cause it to overflow.
 This is a likely cause of most non-urgent issues and should be picked up during our routine maintenance.